Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Insurance carriers, brokers, and finance teams often struggle with thousands of emails every week.
 Each message comes with attachments in different formats, from forms to scanned reports.

-With Heron’s intelligent automation, your team can process every submission without the manual grind.
+With Heron’s intelligent automation, your team can process every submission without manual effort.

 Smarter Document Classification